whaakman/azure-docs.nl-nl/articles/security/security-internet-of-things-overview.md

 ---
 title: Internet of Things security overview | Microsoft Docs
-description: " Azure internet of things (IoT) services offer a broad range of capabilities.
+description: " Azure Internet of Things (IoT) services offer a broad range of capabilities.
 This article helps you understand how to secure your IoT solutions in Azure. "
 services: security
 documentationcenter: na
 author: TomShinder